trivago/gollum/docs/producers/influxdb.rst

 This producers writes messages to InfluxDB.
 Messages passed to this consumer must either be converted to or already in InfluxDB compatible format.
 InfluxDB 0.8.x and 0.9.x are supported.
+This producer uses a fuse breaker if the connection to the influxDB cluster is lost.
+See the `API documentation <http://gollum.readthedocs.org/en/latest/producers/influxdb.html>`_ for additional details.

 Parameters
 ----------